hipponot/saga-sm/apps/api/EPHEMERAL_ENVIRONMENTS.md

 ### Automatic Deployment
 When you open a pull request that modifies files in `apps/api/`, the GitHub Actions workflow will:
-1. Generate a URL-safe branch identifier (e.g., `gh-123-feature-branch`)
+1. Generate a URL-safe branch identifier (e.g., `gh-123-feature-user-auth`)
-2. Deploy a new CloudFormation stack with the naming pattern: `saga-sm-api-ephemeral-{branch_identifier}`
+2. Deploy a new CloudFormation stack: `saga-sm-api-ephemeral-gh-123-feature-user-auth`
-3. Create an ALB listener rule matching the path pattern: `/sm-{branch_identifier}*`
+3. Create an ALB listener rule matching path pattern: `/sm-gh-123-feature-user-auth*`
-4. Comment on the PR with the deployment details and endpoint URL
+4. Comment on the PR with deployment details and endpoint URL

 ### Automatic Cleanup
 When a pull request is closed (merged or discarded), the cleanup workflow will: